azat-co/practicalnode/chapter6/chapter6.md

 Chapter 6
 ---------

-TK JWT
- Crypto and Bcrypt,

  # Using Sessions and OAuth to Authorize and Authenticate Users in Node.js Apps

 Security is an important aspect of any real-world web application.
 This is especially true nowadays, because our apps don’t function in silos anymore.
 We, as developers, can and should leverage numerous third-party services (e.g., Google, Twitter, GitHub) or become service providers ourselves (e.g., provide a public API).